FACES Research Sites

-This research list was last updated February 2015.
+This research list was last updated in March 2015.
 To download this summary as a PDF, click here.

 Despite major advances in care and treatment for those living with HIV, morbidity and mortality among people living with HIV/AIDS (PLHIV) remain unacceptably high in sub-Saharan Africa (SSA), largely due to the parallel challenges of poverty and food insecurity.
 Yet, to date there have been few studies to systematically evaluate the impact and cost-effectiveness of promising food security interventions on health outcomes among PLHIV.
 To address these gaps, together with KickStart, a non-governmental organization based in SSA, we have developed a multisectoral intervention in Nyanza Region, Kenya that includes: a) a microfinance loan (~$175) for purchasing agricultural implements and commodities; b) agricultural implements to be purchased with the loan including a human-powered water pump, seeds, fertilizers and pesticides; and c) education in financial management and sustainable farming practices.
 We successfully completed an NIH-funded pilot intervention trial that showed that the intervention was feasible, acceptable and may improve HIV-related health.
 We now plan to conduct a cluster randomized controlled trial (RCT) of this intervention with the following specific aims: to determine the impact of a multisectoral agricultural intervention among HIV-infected farmers on ART on HIV clinical outcomes; to understand the pathways through which the multisectoral intervention may improve HIV health outcomes; and to determine the cost-effectiveness of the intervention and obtain the information necessary to inform scale-up.
 To accomplish the first two aims we will randomize 8 matched pairs of health facilities in the Nyanza Region in a 1:1 ratio to the intervention and control arms, and enroll 44 participants per facility (total n=704).
 All participants will be followed for 2 years.
 To accomplish the third aim, we will: a) conduct a cost-effectiveness analysis; b) identify the characteristics of individuals most likely to benefit from the intervention and c) perform a mixed-methods process evaluation to guide future scale-up efforts of the intervention.
 Our ultimate goal is to develop and test an intervention to reverse the cycle of food insecurity and HIV/AIDS morbidity and mortality in SSA.